-Simmered Taro (Satoimo no Nimono) is a classic home-cooked recipe that compliments the main dish in a typical Japanese meal.
-A humble yet wonderful way to appreciate the remarkable texture and pleasant sweetness of this starchy root vegetable.
+Simmered Taro (Satoimo no Nimono) is a classic home-cooked recipe that complements the main dish in a typical Japanese meal.
+This side dish is a humble yet wonderful way to appreciate the remarkable texture and pleasant sweetness of this starchy root vegetable.

 Simmered Taro, is a classic simmered dish in Japan.
 In Japanese, we call this dish Satoimo no Nimono (里芋の煮物) or Satoimo no Nikkorogashi (里芋の煮っころがし).
 Just like the other simmered dishes, simmered taro is cooked with the basic Japanese seasonings – dashi (Japanese soup stock), sake, soy sauce, mirin, and some sugar.
 The simplicity of this preparation allows taro to take the center stage while it soaks up the savory flavor of the sauce.